sonbesie/final_year_project_pcb/README.md

-# Final Year Pproject: Printed Circuit Board
+# Final Year Project: Printed Circuit Board

 ## Description
 The printed circuits boards for my final year project.
 The repository contains two folders each containing a PCB.
 The first PCB is the camera board where the cameras monitoring the finish line are attatched.
 The second PCB contains the designs for the memory card.